JuDFTteam/aiida-fleur/README.md

 ## Introduction <a name="Introduction"></a>

-This is a python package (AiiDA plugin plus workflows plus utility) to use the FLEUR-code with the AiiDA Framework.
+This is a python package (AiiDA plugin, workflows and utility) allowing to use the FLEUR-code in the AiiDA Framework.
-The FLEUR-code is an all-electron DFT code using the FLAPW method, and widely applied in the material science and physics community.
+The FLEUR-code is an all-electron DFT code using the FLAPW method, that is widely applied in the material science and physics community.

 ### The plugin :

-The Fleur plug-in consists of a datastructure called FleurinpData and two plug-ins, one for the Fleur inputgenerator (inpgen) and one for a Fleur calculation itself.

-Every plug-in has an input part (defines the calculation) and an output parser, see the AiiDA documentation for general info.
+The Fleur plugin consists of:

+    1. A data-structure representing input files and called FleurinpData.
+    2. inpgen calculation
+    3. FLEUR calculation
+    4. Workchains

-### Workflows in this package:
+### Workchains in this package:

 workflow name | Description
 --------------|------------